DavidDiasLugon/allestrack/README.md

-# Track App
+# AllesTrack
-A mini software created using Python's GUI Kivy.
+A software created using Python, Kivy, MDKivy and SQLite.

-It's useful to keep track of every piece of content that you consume, that can be a book, a movie, etc.
+It's useful to keep track of every content that you consume, that can be a book, a movie, etc.